Picking strawberries in Mexico for U.S. tables leaves workers asking for more

 Five of some three dozen workers interviewed by Reuters showed payslips reflecting earnings of between 782 pesos ($51.10) and 1,210 pesos ($78.80) per week.
 The slips did not provide a clear breakdown of the hourly compensation.

-When asked how much it paid per kilo, a representative for BerryMex, one of Driscoll's suppliers, stated only that workers had an "average earning opportunity" of $5 to $9 an hour with top workers making up to $10 per hour.
+When asked how much it paid per kilo, a BerryMex representative stated only that workers had an "average earning opportunity" of $5 to $9 an hour with top workers making up to $10 per hour.

 This, BerryMex added, resulted in average weekly earnings of 3,600-7,200 pesos ($238-$476) in a 48-hour week.